ValentinJub/Breakout---GD50/README.md

 ![alt text](image.png)

-- Modified the ball collision / to be improved
+- Modified the ball collision:
+    - The ball now doesn't bounce off the paddle if the center of the ball is below the center of the paddle.